 Muscle and Bone Disorders in Dogs

 Muscular and skeletal disorders are common in dogs; causing pain and limiting mobility for your pet.
-These disorders tend to effect your canine’s body movement and function and stem from a problem within a body system often referred to as the musculoskeletal system.
+These disorders tend to affect your canine’s body movement and function and stem from a problem within a body system often referred to as the musculoskeletal system.
 Bones, muscles, and joints are all physical components that make up this system, which helps to support weight, facilitate movement, and protect vital organs.
 In fact, the musculoskeletal system also does a lot more.
 Everything from chewing and swallowing, breathing, urinating, and defecating are responses facilitated by muscle contractions and movement that arise from this system.
 In the following article, we will discuss some of the common disorders of the musculoskeletal system as well as symptoms that let you know it’s time for your pet to see the veterinarian.

 Limping is often the first sign noticed by a pet owner that something is wrong.
-Limping can be graded by severity ranging from mild to unable to bear weight on an effected limb.
+Limping can be graded by severity ranging from mild to unable to bear weight on an affected limb.
 Dogs may feel pain and show discomfort when attempting to touch a painful or sore area.
-There are many causes for limping, decreased function, and pain that range from minor soft injuries to more severe causes including ligament tears and even cancer.
+There are many causes for limping, minimized function, and pain that range from minor soft injuries to more severe causes including ligament tears and even cancer.

 Soft Tissue Injuries

 When we picture a routine day for a dog, what do we think of?
 Running, jumping, playing, chasing balls, frisbees, and squirrels.
 Even for more sedentary dogs, jumping on and off the couch and running up and down the stairs are just part of their normal routine.
 Unfortunately, sometimes during normal play injuries to muscles and other soft tissues can occur.
 Just like with their human companions, muscle pulls, sprains, and tears can occur.
 Often these cases are milder forms of limping where dogs can still bear weight but have a noticeable limp.
-Usually only a single limb is effected at one time.
+Usually, only a single limb is effected at one time.

 Just like with humans, dogs have Cruciate Ligaments.
 These provide stabilization to the lower bones of their rear legs.
 When a human tears their “ACL” this is what their doctor is referring to.
 In canines, we have modified the term slightly to “CCL” but the injuries are very similar in nature.
 Dogs with cruciate tears tend to hold a single rear leg flexed at an angle, often times unable to bear weight on the effected limb or walk with a severe limp.
 50% of dogs who tear a ligament in one hind limb will tear the other leg’s cruciate ligament sometime in the future.